 Prerequisite: GB703.
 Focuses on the assessment of financial performance and health of companies from the point of view of equity and credit analysts.
-Students learn to apply financial statement analysis, prepare pro forma financial statements, and determine the intrinsic value of a firm.
+Students learn to apply financial statement analysis, prepare proforma financial statements, and determine the intrinsic value of a firm.
 Topics include analyzing financial statements, generally accepted accounting principles, forecasting financial statements, and business valuation.
-Closed to students who have taken GB820.